Mathematics of apportionment: Consistency properties

 Consistency properties are properties that characterize an apportionment method, rather than a particular apportionment.
 Each consistency property compares the outcomes of a particular method on different inputs.
 Several such properties have been studied.

 State-population monotonicity means that, if the entitlement of an agent increases, its apportionment should not decrease.
 The name comes from the setting where the agents are federal states, whose entitlements are determined by their population.
 A violation of this property is called the population paradox.
 There are several variants of this property.
 One variant - the pairwise PM - is satisfied exclusively by divisor methods.
 That is, an apportionment method is pairwise PM if-and-only-if it is a divisor method.

 When $n\geq 4$ and $h\geq n +3$, no partial apportionment method satisfies pairwise-PM, lower quota and upper quota.
 Combined with the previous statements, it implies that no divisor method satisfies both quotas.

 House monotonicity means that, when the total number of seats $h$ increases, no agent loses a seat.
 The violation of this property is called the Alabama paradox.
-It was considered particularly important in the early days of the USA, when the congress size increased every ten years.
+It was considered particularly important in the early days of the US, when the Congress size increased every ten years.
 House-monotonicity is weaker than pairwise-PM.
 All rank-index methods (hence all divisor methods) are house-monotone - this clearly follows from the iterative procedure.
 Besides the divisor methods, there are other house-monotone methods, and some of them also satisfy both quotas.
 For example, the Quota method of Balinsky and Young satisfies house-monotonicity and upper-quota by construction, and it can be proved that it also satisfies lower-quota.
 It can be generalized: there is a general algorithm that yields all apportionment methods which are both house-monotone and satisfy both quotas.
 However, all these quota-based methods (Quota-Jefferson, Quota-Hill, etc.) may violate pairwise-PM: there are examples in which one agent gains in population but loses seats.

 Uniformity (also called coherence) means that, if we take some subset of the agents $1,\ldots,k$, and apply the same method to their combined allocation $h_k = a_1+\cdots+a_k$, then the result is the vector $(a_1,\ldots,a_k)$.
 All rank-index methods (hence all divisor methods) are uniform, since they assign seats to agents in a pre-determined method - determined by $r(t,a)$, and this order does not depend on the presence or absence of other agents.
 Moreover, every uniform method that is also anonymous and balanced must be a rank-index method.

 Every uniform method that is also anonymous, weakly-exact and concordant (= $t_i > t_j$ implies $a_i \geq a_j$) must be a divisor method.
 Moreover, among all anonymous methods: